bioe007/synopsys/README.md

 Show the _critical_ parts from each of those in legible fashion with a single command.

-Some might say this breaks the one-tool philosophy but i disagree, this isn't intended to

 Ideally this would be doable from a single command that doesn't need to be pre-installed so either a script or self-contained binary.

 Because any scripted language (e.g. python, lua) doing this would require either a *ton* of boilerplate or a long list of dependencies